 Regardless, it’s never a bad idea to adopt basic safety precautions like keeping kids from wandering off while trekking in its national parks or during hiking trips, given the large number of people who come and go, and the untamed wildlife that lives in the region.

-Solo female travellers are welcome!
+Solo female travelers are welcome!

-That being said, many solo female travellers who have blogged about their experiences in Patagonia insist that being outspoken, forceful and firm when being the object of unwanted advances by men in the street usually works.
+That being said, many solo female travelers who have blogged about their experiences in Patagonia insist that being outspoken, forceful and firm when being the object of unwanted advances by men in the street usually works.

 Nonetheless, most solo travelers recommend some basic precautions when traveling alone anywhere in the world, regardless of gender: carrying a whistle to call for help, watching luggage and other belongings at all times (given thieves typically prefer to rob lone tourists), getting insurance for expensive gear, and often share coordinates and report back to family members of friends.

 In the end, it’s all about common sense.
 Certainly, like any other destination, Patagonia has got its petty thieves and occasional armed robberies, yet violent crimes against tourists are rare.
 Walking around with flashy or expensive objects is never a good idea, nor is taking money out of the ATM in a dark area or an over-crowded street.
-Booking accommodations in advance, sharing tips with other lone travellers, and avoid wandering alone at nights in rough areas, can also facilitate safety.
+Booking accommodations in advance, sharing tips with other lone travelers, and avoid wandering alone at nights in rough areas, can also facilitate safety.